yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 The first term <p align="center">
   <img src= "https://latex.codecogs.com/svg.image?y&space;*&space;log(\hat{y})" title="https://latex.codecogs.com/svg.image?y * log(\hat{y})" />
-</p>  is for **reals** and the second term   <p align="center">
+</p>  is for reals and the second term   <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/159487419-8aaed528-e48d-4131-b483-8799d1d64f63.png" />
-</p> is for the **fakes**.
+</p> is for the fakes.
 The higher this cost value is, the worse the discriminator is doing at it.

 .

 The generator wants to ```maximize``` this cost because that means the discriminator is doing poorly and is classifying it's fake values into reals.
 Whereas the discriminator wants to ```minimize``` this cost function because that means it's classifying things correctly.
 Note that the generator only sees the fake side of things, so it actually doesn't see anything about the reals.
-This maximization and minimization is often called a ```minimax game```.
+This maximization and minimization is often called a ```minmax game```.